Smith v. Inco Ltd.

 This class action lawsuit initially started in 2002, but did not go to trial until 2010.
 The plaintiff's counsel initially brought up health concerns related to nickel concentrations that had seeped into the soil of homeowners in Port Colborne.
 However, a lack of evidence shifted this case to be limited to a claim that nickel concentrations reduced the value of 7,000 homes near the refinery.

 Damages

-The plaintiffs, (i.e. approximately 7,000 homeowners in Port Colborne) were awarded $36 million dollars due to the refinery emitting nickel oxide particulates into the air, which had fallen into their yards.
+The plaintiffs, (i.e. approximately 7,000 homeowners in Port Colborne) were awarded $36 million due to the refinery emitting nickel oxide particulates into the air, which had fallen into their yards.

-2011 Appeal By Inco.
+2011 appeal by Inco.
 Ltd.

 The decision in Smith v.
 Inco Ltd. [2010] ONSC 3790 was reversed on appeal by Inco Limited.